 Another area of quantum optics involves nonclassical light, such as squeezed states of light, having unusual quantum noise properties.
 This area is somewhat related to the topic of quantum nondemolition measurements, which make it possible, e.g., to determine the intensity of a light beam without altering it.

 Quantum optics has practical applications, e.g. quantum cryptography, which is the use of quantum effects for secure transmission of information, and quantum metrology.
-The applied fields are also called quantum photonics as a field within quantum technology.
+Particularly the applied fields are also called quantum photonics as a field within quantum technology and within photonics.
 The following types of products are specific for those fields: